 About Animal Services

-Lodi Animal Services is a full-service division that offers the community many valuable programs and services.
-Lodi Animal Services provides Field Response, Shelter Operations and Administration of the Animal Shelter.
+Lodi Animal Services offers the community many valuable programs and services.
+We manage Field Response, Shelter Operations, and Administration of the Animal Shelter.

 ASOs conduct the following field services: